What's inside.

 - A particle moves with s(t) = t³ − 6t² + 9t.
 Find the time(s) when velocity is zero.

 A worksheet is a paper without the cover page.
-A set of class notes is a paper with the answers rendered inline.
-Pick the format; the inputs are the same.
+Class notes are a paper with the answers shown inline alongside the questions.

 - Warm-upsFive questions, ten minutes, one topic